civicrm/civicrm-sysadmin-guide/docs/integration/drupal/index.md

 Be sure to click **Save Configuration** after making any changes.

-!!!tip
+!!! tip
     Test this module by creating a test user with a test CiviCRM membership and an association rule for that type.
     Log in as that user to ensure you have been granted the appropriate role.
 Then take away the membership for this user in their CiviCRM record, log back in as the test user, and make sure you no longer have that role.